andre-ye/uni/docs/hum/hstaa-465/research.md

 Lots of good stuff on Rawls' thought on political action and the broader liberal tradition in the last few pages of this chapter

+## Chapter 3: The War as Moral Crisis
+-

+## Chapter 5: Going Global
+- Rals anticipates objections to cross-country differences, p.
+9: applying principles of justice globally is psychologcially implausible.